-Nat Reed is an internationally recognized artist for his unique interpretations of the "Familiar Modern".
+Nat Reed is an internationally recognized artist known for his unique interpretations of the "Familiar Modern".
 Reed began showing the current body of work in galleries in 2009 introduced with the show Tikirama.
 He later opened the solo exhibition "Torodoodle" at MModern Gallery in Palm Springs and exhibits at Harold Golan Gallery in Miami.
-Reed was chosen to create a large-scale wall mural for the Peterson Automotive Museum's Fantasies in Fiberglass exhibition in 2010.
-His artwork quickly became a favorite for collectors and fans of mid-mod inspired art and design.
-He has also shown at Mod Miami, LA Modernism, Palm Springs Modernism, The Hukilau and Mondo Lounge in Las Vegas.
-Reed has been a featured artist in the Los Angeles Times, California Modern Magazine, The Desert Outlook, the "Kustom Kulture" magazine Deadbeat and Palm Springs Life.
-He was chosen to create a mural at Palm Springs Airport celebrating Modernism Week.
-His most current show Post-Fabricated, Re imagining the already" was a highlight of Modernism Week in Palm Springs and gave collectors the opportunity to experience the dramatic arc of visual and conceptual development the artist has rapidly accrued to this work.
+Reed was chosen to create a large-scale wall mural for the Petersen Automotive Museum's Fantasies in Fiberglass exhibition in 2010.
+His artwork quickly became a favorite of collectors and fans of mid-mod inspired art and design.
+He has also shown at Mod Miami, LA Modernism, Palm Springs Modernism, The Hukilau and the Mondo Lounge in Las Vegas.
+Reed has been a featured artist in the Los Angeles Times, California Modern Magazine, The Desert Outlook, the "Kustom Kulture" magazine, Deadbeat and Palm Springs Life.
+He was chosen to create a mural at Palm Springs International Airport celebrating Modernism Week.

 Reed grew up in Huntington Beach in the 1960s and 70s, absorbing the chaotically changing cultural and physical landscape of Southern California.
-His grandfather, Eli Hedley, was a self styled tiki carver and interior designer of Polynesian Pop icons across the U.S., known for decorating such famous nightspots as the AkuAku, KonTiki and Stephen Crane's Luau.
+His maternal grandfather, Eli Headley, was a tiki carver and interior designer of Polynesian lounges across the U.S. and opened the original Island Trade Store at Disneyland.
 His father was a set designer for RKO studios.
-Reed continued the families creative traditions working as an artist while holding blue collar jobs.
-"The experience that taught me the most about the narrative aspect of architecture and design in peoples lives was delivering mail.
-Daily, close up familiarization with housing and commercial developments from different eras and the way people both treated them and were effected by them over time was an enlightening anthropology lesson".
+Reed continued the family's creative traditions working as an artist while holding blue-collar jobs.
+"The experience that taught me the most about the narrative aspect of architecture and design in people's lives was delivering mail.
+Daily, close up familiarization with housing and commercial developments from different eras and the way people both treated them and were effected by them over time was an enlightening anthropology lesson."

 Nat Reed Passed Away September 17, 2020 of ALS - In Memory (1961 - 2020)